 ps to show if the charm's process is running.
 Some

 sudo service apache2 status).

-Note: If the charm itself is not a process, but relies on something like nginx or apache2, be sure to check those services are running.
+Note: If the charm itself is not a process, but relies on another process/application (eg. nginx or apache2), be sure to check those processes are running.
 A good example of this would be Wordpress needing apache2 or nginx).